 Skip to main content

-Zero risk Credit card numbers, emails, SSNs, access tokens.
-Sensitive data that ended up in logs by accident.
+Credit card numbers, emails, SSNs, API keys.
+Sensitive data that ended up in logs.
 A developer logs a request object.
-An error message includes data it shouldn’t.
-A third-party library dumps more than you expected.
+An error message includes user data.
+A third-party library dumps more than expected.

 Example